ZNikke/lsirec/README.md

 Wipe the whole Flash.
 This will take a while.
 Option number 3 excludes the manufacturing config pages, so you need both.

+Press `RETURN` to back up to the main menu.

 `2.
 Download firmware (update the FLASH)`

 Flash the new firmware.
 Optionally, use